 Experience.

-With more than 30 years of experience across highly regulated and operationally complex industries, LIMS has supported organizations ranging from global enterprises to rapidly scaling businesses - including large-scale platform transformations, enterprise process re-architecture, and operational turnarounds.
+With more than 30 years of experience across highly regulated and operationally complex industries, LIMS has supported organizations ranging from global enterprises to rapidly scaling businesses.
+These engagements have included enterprise platform transformations, large-scale process re-architecture initiatives, operational turnarounds, and technology modernization programs.

 -

-Increasing platform complexity, a reactive approach to system evolution
+Increasing platform complexity driven by reactive system evolution

 -